Commodity or Brand? How to make more profitable pricing decisions

 To set the scene: It was the bi-annual category price review session.
 The meeting got underway with the commercial, category and sales teams present.
 The category manager for the Pampas brand had the PowerPoint slide up on the screen.
 It showed the following chart:

 The title on the slide said ”Value Ladder”.
 If only it was.
 I remember thinking that feels wrong somehow.

-His advised us that “since the Pampas price per sheet was 1.71X the brand Borg’s product and 2.18X the Home brand product, there zero chance a price increase could or should occur”.
+He advised us that “since the Pampas price per sheet was 1.71X the brand Borg’s product and 2.18X the Home brand product, there was zero chance a price increase could or should occur”.

 Did that logic seem right?

 It was factual enough, but was it really true?

 Is that all was needed to establish the “value ladder”?

 Simply divide the retail price by the number of pieces in the packet?
 It didn’t feel right.

 What he had done was to make a Unit of Measure [UoM] comparison between the products to then determine the so-called value and hence pricing power available to the Pampas brand.